danielschemmel/emma/README.md

 static EMMA: emma::DefaultEmma = emma::DefaultEmma::new();
 ```

+## Cargo Features
+- `tls` enabling thread-local-storage requires a nightly compiler.
+Enabling `tls` massively increases performance.
+- `boundary-checks` enables assertions at the library boundary.
+These assertions cost a small amount of performance.

 ## Performance
-Emma seems not far behind (other) state-of-the-art allocators.
+Emma seems not far behind (other) state-of-the-art allocators, when the `tls` feature is enabled.

 ## Target Architecture
 At the moment, emma exclusively targets linux on `x86_64`.